cmpxchg16/go-sslterminator/README.md

 Introduction
 ================

 Very simple (Thanks to Go!)
-SSL terminator proxy.
+TCP SSL terminator proxy.
 Use it when you need to terminate SSL sessions transparently as a MITM interceptor to read the plain raw data.

 Usage